napeits/frstack/README.md

 ## Sounds Great.
 How do I get this running?
-* Install Ansible and Vagrant
+* Install Ansible and Vagrant and make sure they are both in your PATH
 * Add your public ssh key to roles/create-fr-user/files.
 This will enable you to login as the fr user
 * Execute the following:
 `cd vagrant;
 vagrant up;